 Why Is E-commerce Product Discovery Such A Hard Problem To Crack?

 With the tech-savvy shoppers of this generation, selling on different channels is an absolute must.
 But, this also brings in different cataloging requirements.
 While discoverability through web searches might be the most important factor in a Google merchandising catalog, indexability for more relevant results might be the need of the hour for the e-commerce store catalog.
-The reality is that retailers today have small armies that manually sort through, cleanse, and standardize product information for thousands of images in a catalog.
-This product information is what gets indexed onto your site content, and is what shoppers use to find items.
+The reality is that retailers today have small armies that manually sort through, cleanse, and standardize e-commerce product information for thousands of images in a catalog.
+This ecommerce product information is what gets indexed onto your site content, and is what shoppers use to find items.

 Apart from human fatigue, manual tagging increases the risk of spelling errors and misclassification.
 If you are a multi-channel seller, you are dealing with product information from different sellers, who have their own labeling conventions, further adding to the stress of organizing your catalog.